 In FY 2020, the division began implementation of a four-year federal grant awarded in June 2019.
 The Fidelity Bonding Re-Entry Program allows for enhanced fidelity bonding opportunities for employers who hire individuals with criminal records, including ex-offenders recovering from opioid and other drug addictions.
-Opening avenues to employment for these individuals helps Alaska reduce recidivism and keep its communities safe and intact.
-All bonds issued in FY 2022 covered justice-involved individuals.
+Opening avenues to employment for these individuals helps Alaska reduce recidivism and keep its communities intact and safe.
+Bonds purchased with grant funds do not expire, and may be issued beyond the program period.
+During FY 2023, 28 Fidelity Bonds totaling \$140,000 were issued, all covering justice-involved individuals.